(November 1947)

 Panel format with illustrations corresponding to one line of the poem.

-Tommy Tucker's Song (Table of Contents)
+Tommy Tucker's Song (Table of Contents: 7)

-filler / 2 pages (report information)
+text story / 2 pages (report information)

 Walt Kelly ?